confuguard/confuguard/README.md

 {
   typo_results: [
     {
       explanation: "The package name 'matplobblib' is very similar to 'matplotlib', with minor character changes that could confuse users.
 The description of 'matplobblib' is vague and does not indicate a distinct purpose.
 The maintainer 'Ackrome' is not recognized as a known maintainer in the community.
-These factors suggest it could be a typosquat.",
+These factors suggest it could be a package confusion attack.",
       metadata_missing: false,
       package_name: 'matplotlib',
       typo_category: '1-step D-L dist'